Helenbzbz/Web-Game-Project/Question_logic.md

 3. Living Room Window -> Frontyard -> Back Street => (+ 18% days)
 4. Kitchen Windor -> Backyard -> Back Street => (+44% days)

-Question 9-1.
+Question 9.
 You came to a crossroad intersections.
-(Map = True) You have the map, where do you want to go?
-[Show a graph]
-1. Direction 1
-2. Direction 2
-3. Direction 3
-4. Direction 4

-Question 9-2.
-You came to a crossroad intersections.
-(Map = False) You quickly glance over all the four directions you can go and saw a human figure in each direction.
+You quickly glance over all the four directions you can go and saw a human figure in each direction.
 Where do you want to go?
 [Show a graph]
 1. Direction 1
 2. Direction 2